Real Estate Prices and Overview

 Notable & Unique: Car Ownership

-three.
-But households in the Bria Hwy / Spanish Springs Rd neighborhood buck
+exclusive analysis shows that the Bria Hwy / Spanish Springs Rd neighborhood has

 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's